 Fully-loaded large trucks weigh at least 80,000 pounds and carry large amounts of highly-flammable diesel fuel.
 When these massive vehicles crash, they often cause catastrophic injuries, such as serious burns and spine injuries.
 Substantial compensation is available, but quick action is necessary.

+If you or a loved one has been injured in a truck accident, call the Buchanan Firm today for a free consultation.
 Since so much is at stake, only the most experienced Michigan truck accident lawyers should deal with your claim.
-The team at Buchanan Firm has the legal end medical expertise your need.
-Our on-staff health industry professionals evaluate the medical aspects of your claim, and our aggressive truck crash attorneys fight for the compensation you deserve.
+The team at Buchanan Firm has the legal and medical expertise you need for a successful recovery.
+Our on-staff medical professionals evaluate the medical aspects of your claim, and our attorneys fight for the compensation you deserve.

 Before delving into truck accident causes, it is important to discuss the high duty of care that these operators have under Michigan law.

-Truck drivers, Uber drivers, and other commercial operators are common carriers in the Wolverine State.
+Truck drivers, Uber drivers, and other commercial operators are common carriers in Michigan.
 They have a higher duty of care than noncommercial drivers.
 For example, noncommercial drivers must stop on red and go on green.
 But before commercial operators move forward, they must ensure that the intersection is clear.